tooevangelist/flexible-jekyll/_posts/2020-04-29-openapi-developer-manuals-api-reference.md

 We run bi-weekly devrel meetups that have themes such as _your API reference is your evangelist_.
 Which is basically a meetup for documentarians to reflect on developer experience.

 Our meetups feature diverse speakers from various sides of the industry.
-Each meetups brings in new set of speakers cherrypicked for a fun and healthy discussion around the meetup theme.
+Each meetup brings in new set of speakers cherrypicked for a fun and healthy discussion around the meetup theme.

 ### Some of our speakers:
 * Felix Kerger, Developer Advocate at King